-Completion of the collaboration agreement between NCFRA, the PFCC and CC will give a sound structure to move forward with future collaborative initiatives.
+Completion of the collaboration agreement between NCFRA, the PFCC and CC has provided a sound structure to move forward with future collaborative initiatives.
+These are governed by the Enabling Services Board and in 2020/21 joint buildings and joint shared service such as Finance, Digital, estates, Fleet and HR were taken forward.